edgelesssys/emojivoto/README.md

         marblerun certificate root $MARBLERUN -o marblerun.crt --insecure
         ```

-1. (Optional) Create an admin key and certificate
+1. (Optional) Create a user key and certificate

     To verify that your deployment has not been altered, the Manifest is usually set in stone after it was set to ensure no one can alter with your cluster.

     Yet, updates play an important role to ensure your software stays secure.
 To avoid having to redeploy your application from scratch, Marblerun allows uploading a separate [“Update Manifest”](https://www.marblerun.sh/docs/tasks/update-manifest) which increases the minimum SecurityVersion of one or multiple already deployed packages.

-    In order to deploy an "Update Manifest",  you need to be in possession of a certificate/private key pair which has been defined in the `Admins` section of the original Manifest
+    In order to deploy an "Update Manifest",  you need to be in possession of a certificate/private key pair of a user with update permissions with the packages you wish to update.
+    This information is defined in the `Users` section of the original Manifest.

-    For this, we set an admin certificate in the Marblerun manifest.
+    For this, we set a user certificate in the Marblerun manifest.

     Generate certificate and key: